 There are a number of basic sales skills that, once mastered, will help anyone be more successful when selling.

-With this in mind, here are 11 useful sales tips to lean on if you’re not a professional sales rep.
+With this in mind, here are 11 valuable sales tips for beginners.

 The first rule of sales is to know your audience.